HomeGuidesMemory & learning

 Why rereading is not enough

-High evidence: active recall, spaced repetition.
-Moderate evidence: elaboration, self-explanation, interleaving.
-Lower impact alone: highlighting, rereading.
+High evidence: active recall and spacing.
+Lower impact alone: highlighting and rereading.

 Encoding quality